Skip to content

 Controlling Exposure

 By default, all actions are exposed as MCP tools.
-To exclude an action:
+To exclude an action from tool registration:

 ts